uclchem/SpectralRadex/README.md

 SpectralRadex uses F2PY to compile a version of RADEX written in modern Fortran, most importantly dropping the use of common blocks.
 As a result, running a RADEX model creates no subprocesses and can be parallelized.

+## Documentation
+Please check the documentation on [our readthedocs](https://spectralradex.readthedocs.io) page for installation instructions, detailed documentation of the library and usage examples.

 ## Installation
 We recommend the simple approach of using pypi:
 ```